heynickc/awesome-ddd/readme.md

 - [Visual Collaboration Tools](https://leanpub.com/visualcollaborationtools/) - Visual Collaboration Tools is a book for teams building software.
 It describes tools that help us in our daily job, and also present field stories from different practitioners.

 ## Training Courses
+- [Advanced Distributed Systems Design](https://learn-particular.thinkific.com/courses/adsd-online) - Online training course from Udi Dahan.
+Udi's live training schedule can be found [here](http://udidahan.com/training/).
 - [DDD Workshops across Europe and Online](https://training.dddeurope.com/) - Public Workshops by Eric Evans, Alberto Brandolini, Mathias Verraes, Rebecca Wirfs-Brock, Nick Tune, and many more.
+- [DDD Workshop by Xebia](https://xebia.com/academy/en/search?query=Domain-driven%20design) - public and in-house Domain-driven design workshops from foundation to professional level.
+- [Distilling Domain-Driven Design](https://www.informit.com/store/domain-driven-design-livelessons-video-training-9780134597324) - Vaughn Vernon's online training course.
 - [Domain Language eLearning](http://elearn.domainlanguage.com/) - Using our video lessons with Eric Evans, author of the original book on Domain-Driven Design (DDD), teach yourself techniques for evolving practical models that improve your software — not just your documents.
+- [Event Sourcery](https://www.youtube.com/@EventSourcery) - Introduction to DDD, CQRS, and Event Sourcing.
 - [Greg Young's CQRS Class](http://subscriptions.viddler.com/GregYoung/) - These videos include the entirety of Greg Young's DDD, CQRS, and Event Sourcing class.
-- [Distilling Domain-Driven Design](https://forcomprehension.com/) - Vaughn Vernon's online training course.
-- [Advanced Distributed Systems Design](https://learn-particular.thinkific.com/courses/adsd-online) - Online training course from Udi Dahan.
-Udi's live training schedule can be found [here](http://udidahan.com/training/).
+- [Mixter](https://github.com/DevLyon/mixter) - CQRS and Event Sourcing Koans.
 - [Nomad PHP](https://nomadphp.com/product/introduction-event-sourcing-cqrs/) - Introduction to Event Sourcing and CQRS.
-- [Event Sourcery](https://eventsourcery.com/) - Introduction to DDD, CQRS, and Event Sourcing.
-- [Mixter](https://github.com/DevLyon/mixter) - CQRS and Event Sourcing Koans.
 - [Pluralsight](https://pluralsight.com)
 	 - [Domain-Driven Design Fundamentals](https://www.pluralsight.com/courses/domain-driven-design-fundamentals) - Teaches the fundamentals of Domain-Driven Design (DDD) through a demonstration of customer interactions and a complex demo application, along with advice from Eric Evans.
 	 - [Domain-Driven Design in Practice](https://www.pluralsight.com/courses/domain-driven-design-in-practice) - A descriptive, in-depth walk-through for applying Domain-Driven Design principles in practice.
 	 - [Modern Software Architecture: Domain Models, CQRS, and Event Sourcing](https://www.pluralsight.com/courses/modern-software-architecture-domain-models-cqrs-event-sourcing) - This course covers DDD analysis patterns helpful in discovering the top-level architecture of a business domain.
 Architects and developers will find details of implementation patterns such as Domain Model, CQRS, and Event Sourcing.
 - [Rails + Domain Driven Design Workshop](https://blog.arkency.com/ddd-training/) - Introduction to DDD, fundamentals of CQRS & Event Sourcing for Ruby/Rails developers.
+- [Reactive Architecture: CQRS and Event Sourcing](https://cognitiveclass.ai/courses/reactive-architecture-cqrs/) - This course will discuss the reasons we use CQRS/ES, what benefits it provides us, but also what it will cost us to use.
+We will see how CQRS/ES can impact the scalability, consistency, and availability of our application.
 - [Reactive Architecture: Domain Driven Design](https://cognitiveclass.ai/courses/reactive-architecture-ddd/) - Use DDD to decompose a problem domain into manageable parts.
 Learn how those parts can become the foundation of Reactive Microservices and Reactive Architecture.
 Free, online, self-paced.
 Certificate offered upon completion.
-- [Reactive Architecture: CQRS and Event Sourcing](https://cognitiveclass.ai/courses/reactive-architecture-cqrs/) - This course will discuss the reasons we use CQRS/ES, what benefits it provides us, but also what it will cost us to use.
-We will see how CQRS/ES can impact the scalability, consistency, and availability of our application.
-- [DDD Workshop by Xebia](https://xebia.com/academy/en/search?query=Domain-driven%20design) - public and in-house Domain-driven design workshops from foundation to professional level.

 ## Video Collections